 Since these cinnamon sugar knots are so easy to make, they are an easy weekend or holiday breakfast, after-school treat, or dessert!

 Cinnamon sugar knots are bread knots that have been dipped in butter and then coated with a mixture of cinnamon sugar.
-They’re the sweet version of garlic knots.
+They’re the sweet take on garlic knots.

-Mix in 2 1/2 cups of flour.
+Step 6: Mix in 2 and 1/2 cups of flour.
 Continue adding flour until the dough comes together and clears the side of the bowl.
 Switch to the dough hook and knead for 2 minutes.

-- You can make this recipe without a stand mixer.
+- Mixing by hand: You can make this recipe without a stand mixer.
 Simply add 2 minutes to the kneading time.
 Also, you’ll want the dough to feel soft and slightly sticky but the dough shouldn’t come off on your fingers when pinched.

 - I’ve tried to tie the knots and then dip them in butter and sugar, but it didn’t work as well that way.

 The cinnamon sugar knots are best eaten when freshly made.
 The knots can be stored in an airtight container at room temperature for about 2-3 days.

 More easy yeast bread recipes!

 If you’ve tried this 30 minute cinnamon sugar knot recipe, don’t forget to rate the recipe and leave me a comment below.
 I love to hear from people who’ve made my recipes!

 - 1/4 cup butter